-Children go out to play in all but the worst weather and therefore they will need a coat most days of the year and may bring Wellington style boots in wet weather.
+Children go out to play in all but the worst weather and therefore they will need a coat most days of the year and boots in wet weather.
 The wearing of sunhats at playtimes is also encouraged in hot weather.